 The news broke an hour ago: Seselj’s long-winded motion to disqualify Judge Harhoff from his case has been successful.
-His motion was based on the letter that Judge Harhoff sent in the spring to a number of his friends, and that I commented on extensively on this blog (here and here).
-Basically, the panel found in its decision that
+His motion was based on the letter that Judge Harhoff sent in the spring to a number of his friends, and that I commented on extensively on this blog (here

 In the Letter Judge Harhoff has demonstrated a bias in favour of conviction such that a reasonable observer properly informed would reasonably apprehend bias

 This is quite big news and the first public sign, to put it mildly, that someone at the ICTY is unhappy with Harhoff’s conduct.
 The question now is of course what the consequences of this decision, given that the decision considers that Judge Harhoff’s bias is general, not specific to the Seselj case.